Divyanshu29z/Restaurant-Menu-Card/README.md

 # Restaurant-Menu-Card

-This is a basic React application.
+## This is a basic React application.

+## Functionalities

-It shows Restaurant menu items for breakfast, lunch, evening, & dinner.
+### It shows Restaurant menu items for breakfast, lunch, evening, & dinner.
-This is basic project with application of React important concepts - Stats, Props, Components division.
+### This is basic project with application of React important concepts - Stats, Props, Components division.